What other countries are doing

 United States

-The Department of Energy (DOE) is dedicated to the safe disposal of waste, including the safe and efficient management of spent nuclear fuel for disposal in a geological repository.
-The United States currently has 104 operational nuclear power plants, with 19 per cent of its electricity coming from nuclear power.
+The U.S. Department of Energy (DOE) is dedicated to the safe disposal of waste, including the safe and efficient management of used nuclear fuel for disposal in a geological repository.

 The DOE engaged in the screening of nine candidate sites from 1983 to 1986.
-In 1987, Congress directed it to study only one site, Yucca Mountain, located near a nuclear weapons test site in Nevada.
-In 2002, the Secretary of Energy recommended Yucca Mountain to the President.
-While the President approved the site, the State of Nevada strongly opposed it.
+In 1987, Congress directed them to study only one site, Yucca Mountain, located near a nuclear weapons test site in Nevada.
+In 2002, the Secretary of Energy recommended Yucca Mountain to the president.
+While the president approved the site, the State of Nevada strongly opposed it.

 In 2009, the government indicated that Yucca Mountain was no longer an option.
-A Blue Ribbon Commission was formed to provide recommendations for developing a safe, long-term method to manage nuclear waste.
-In 2013, the Administration issued its Strategy for the Management and Disposal of Used Nuclear Fuel and High-Level Radioactive Waste, a framework for moving toward a sustainable program for managing the country’s used fuel.
+A Blue Ribbon Commission on America’s Nuclear Future was formed to provide recommendations for developing a safe, long-term method to manage nuclear waste.
+In 2013, the administration issued its Strategy for the Management and Disposal of Used Nuclear Fuel and High-Level Radioactive Waste, a framework for moving towards a sustainable program for managing the country’s used fuel.

 Continue reading